-From Leeds United to Stevenage, Tyler Denton could just have easily jumped on an East Coast train service to complete his summer 2019 move south.
+From Leeds United to Stevenage, Tyler Denton could just have easily got on an East Coast train service to complete his summer 2019 move south.
 As we weren’t party to the negotiations between him and the gaffer, we’ll never know if that was how it went.
-But we can confirm the attacking left-back saw his future at the Boro’ after an entire career spent at Elland Road up to that point.
+But we can confirm the attacking left-back saw his future at the Boro’ after an entire career spent with the Elland Road outfit up to that point.

 Tyler Denton: Before Boro’